wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/FrontendTechnology/Hybrid/ReactNative/ReactNative-Reference.md

 - [2017-React Native Performance — An Updated Example](https://hackernoon.com/react-native-performance-an-updated-example-6516bfde9c5c): I’m working on my performance talk for React Amsterdam 2017, which is based on the post “Performance Limitations of React Native and How to Overcome Them”.
 I’ve decided to freshen up the example we’ll be discussing in order to walk through some exciting new API available today.

-- [2017-React Native for Web【Project】](https://github.com/necolas/react-native-web): React Native components and APIs for the Web.
+- [2017-React Native for Web #Project# ](https://github.com/necolas/react-native-web): React Native components and APIs for the Web.

 ## Production